 Mango’s Bar and Grill

-Eat and beat the heat under Mangos’ new sail-like sunshades, umbrella tables and misting nozzles while enjoying a concoction from the waterfront bar.
+Eat and beat the heat under Mangos’ sail-like sunshades, umbrella tables and misting nozzles while enjoying a concoction from the waterfront bar.

 Your meal can begin “internationally” with Fried Cheese Steak Spring Rolls, Jalapeno Wontons, Chili Cheese Fries, Beer-Battered Fried Pickles or a bowl of Three Cheese French Onion Soup.